LOCAL TOUR GUIDE

 It would be best to bring credit cards (Visa or Mastercard) which are accepted in hotels, restaurants and shops.
 Not many shops accept American Express.
 Lots of items are still paid for in cash so I recommend that you also withdraw a certain amount of cash from an ATM every day.
 Your own bank usually offers the best exchange rates and commission and the daily limit is Euro 250,00.
 I would strongly advise NOT to bring Travellers Cheques as the exchange rate is very high or to carry too much cash for security reasons.

 Certainly!
-Children are always welcome and the tour will be full of interesting anecdotes and fun stories to keep them amused.
+Children are always welcome and as a local tour guide, I can tell them lots of interesting anecdotes and fun stories to keep them amused.
 A stop at the Gelateria (Ice Cream Shop) is absolutely essential!